• Tools

 Resource Operation Description

-Customer Update a Customer Update an existing WooCommerce customer.
+Customer Update a Customer Partially updates an existing customer (PATCH-style); only supplied fields change.

-Product Delete a Product Delete a WooCommerce product.
+Product Delete a Product Trashes or permanently deletes a product by ID.

 Operation Details